HackHours 2026

 Schedule will be tweaked as guest speakers confirm, but this shows the planned topics

-- Feb 27 - Intro to Boosted Regression Trees: creating global chlorophyll density at depth profiles (Eli Holmes)
+- Feb 27 - Intro to Boosted Regression Trees: creating global chlorophyll density at depth profiles (Eli Holmes, NOAAF)

-- Mar 6 - BRT application: creating a fish abundance prediction using PACE remote-sensing reflectance and SEAMAP surveys (2024–present)
+- Mar 6 - BRT application: creating a fish abundance prediction using PACE remote-sensing reflectance and SEAMAP surveys (Ryan Vandermeulen, NOAAF)

-- Mar 13 - BRT application: Predicting silver hake fishing hotspots in the Northwest Atlantic
+- Mar 13 - BRT application: predicting silver hake fishing hotspots in the Northwest Atlantic (Haley Synan, NOAAF)

-- Mar 20 - Intro to convolutional neural networks: comparison of BRT and CNNs (Eli Holmes)
+- Mar 20 - Intro to convolutional neural networks: comparison of BRT and CNNs (Eli Holmes, NOAAF)

 - Mar 27 - Intro to Gridded Ocean Data with xarray (Cloud, OPeNDAP, ERRDAP, Copernicus)